kostaskotsiras/AlexisKotsiras_MazeProject/README.md

+# IMPORTANT(UDACITY REVIEWER) BUILD FILE!
+Here is the link to my dropbox, it contains the BUILD file : https://www.dropbox.com/s/gxj7bejtdiy5jbh/Build.zip?dl=0

-# A Maze Starter Project
+# A Maze Project

 This project is part of [Udacity](https://www.udacity.com "Udacity - Be in demand")'s [VR Developer Nanodegree](https://www.udacity.com/course/vr-developer-nanodegree--nd017).